homonoid/reborn/README.md

 ### Source

-I am trying to keep the source compact but readable, thence balancing on the edge and trying not to fail the second.
+I am trying to keep the source compact but readable, thence balancing on an edge and trying not to fail the second.

-**UPD**: May contain some unaesthetical / unreadable code, and I know it does.
-Yet I try really hard to make this unreadable code readable :) Try pronouncing it outloud -- for me that works.

 ### Usage

-1. Trying the project does not require any additional stuff except the repository itself (and ruby, of course).
+1. Trying the project does not require any additional stuff except the repository itself, and ruby (it has to support `..` slicing).
-2. General (and sole) debug entry for Reborn is `lib/apparat.rb`.
-It is...
-But it works!
-3. Run it with `ruby lib/apparat.rb`, and observe the glorious repl.
+2. To run Reborn, invoke `bin/art`.
+You will observe its glorious REPL.
-4. Type and see the bytecode of things that are currently available to be parsed/translated (see below), or errors and panics of things that are not, or, much worse, some bugs.
+3. Type and see the bytecode of things that are currently available to be parsed/translated (see below), or errors and panics of things that are not, or, much worse, some bugs.
-5. You can try appending one or more filenames to the previous command (3), so `ruby lib/apparat.rb examples/hello.art` does the same work (4) but for the chosen file.
+4. You can try making one or more filenames arguments of `bin/art`.
+It will do the same work as REPL, but for these files.
-6. Scanner is completely working.
-If you want to see the tokens instead of the underdeveloped bytecode, change the `JUST_SCAN` constant in `lib/apparat.rb` from `false` to `true`.
+6. If you want to see the tokens instead of the bytecode listing, provide `bin/art` with `-scan` flag.

 ### Progress